confluentinc/demo-stream-designer/README.md

 1. You can use DBeaver and connect to your SQL Server and verify that your database is populating correctly in following steps.

-1. Update `configure_sqlserver.py` so the following values correspond to your database.
+1. Update `configure_sqlserver.py` and `produce_orders.py` so the following values match with your database.

    ```
    server = '<DB_ENDPOINT>'